-Select the checkboxes for each Target you want to include in the current profile.
+- Select the checkboxes for each Target you want to include in the current profile. - Tap the up and down arrows to reorder the saved Test Targets on this screen and the main AutoTest Profile screen.

-- Tap the up and down arrows to reorder the saved Test Targets on this screen and the main AutoTest Profile screen. - Tap the action overflow icon to Duplicate or Delete a target test. - CAUTION: When you delete a Test Target, you delete it from all Profiles.
-To remove a Test Target from the current profile, simply uncheck it. - Tap the FAB icon to add a new target test: Ping, TCP Connect, HTTP, or FTP (FTP and HTTP available for LinkRunner AT 4000 only).
+- Tap the action overflow icon to Duplicate or Delete a target test. - CAUTION: When you delete a Test Target, you delete it from all Profiles.
+To remove a Test Target from the current profile, simply uncheck it. - Tap the FAB icon to add a new target test: Ping, TCP Connect, HTTP, or FTP.

-- Tap any target test name to open that test's settings.
+Tap any target test name to open that test's settings.
 You can then enter a custom test name, target address, or thresholds.
 For more information on settings, see:

 - Ping Test

 - TCP Connect Test

-- o HTTP Test (LinkRunner AT 4000 only)
+- HTTP Test

-- FTP Test (LinkRunner AT 4000 only)
+- FTP Test